HunterAP23/VATS/README.md

                         If no path is given, then the files are saved to this project folder.
   -l {default,min,zero,custom}, --lower-boundary {default,min,zero,custom}
                         Choose what the lowest value of the graph will be.
-                        - "default" uses the lowest VMAF value minus 5 as the lowest point of the y-axis so the values aren't so stretched vertically.
+                        - "default" uses the lowest VMAF value minus 5 as the lowest point of the y-axis so the values are not so stretched vertically.
                         - "min" will use whatever the lowest VMAF value is as the lowest point of the y-axis.
 May make the data look a bit stretched vertically.
                         - "zero" will explicitly use 0 as the lowest point on the y-axis.
 May make the data look a bit compressed vertically.
                         - "custom" will use the value entered by the user in the "-c" / "--custom" option.